ashishsumn/DistributedVideoProcessing/README.md

-# OS-Project
+# Academic Project towards the completion of the COMP 512 cource.

-Distributed Video Processing Framework
+Title: Distributed Video Processing Framework

 This code implements a object detection algorithm over a network of computers using any javascript enabled browser.